-INTRODUCTION
+I. INTRODUCTION

-ourism has experienced continued growth and deepening diversification to become one of the fastest growing economic sectors in the world.
-Modern tourism is closely linked to development and turned itself into a key driver for socio-economic progressToday the business volume of tourism equals or even surpasses that of oil exports, food products or automobiles.
+ourism has experienced continued growth and deepening diversification to become one of the fastest growing economic sectors in the world .
+Modern tourism is closely linked to development and turned itself into a key driver for socio-economic progress.
+Today the business volume of tourism equals or even surpasses that of oil exports, food products or automobiles.
 Tourism has become one of the main income sources for many developing countries.
-This world over spread of tourism in industrialized and developed states has produced economic and employment benefits in many related sectors - from construction to agriculture or telecommunications (UNWTO, 2016).
-In many countries tourism has been seen as a main instrument for regional development, as it promotes new economic activities.
+This world over spread of tourism in industrialized and developed states has produced economic and employment benefits in many related sectors - from construction to agriculture or telecommunications.
+For many countries tourism is seen as a main instrument for regional development, as it promotes new economic activities.
 Tourism may have a positive economic impact on the balance of payments, on employment, on gross income and production, but it may also have negative effects, particularly on the environment.
 The environment, being the major source of tourist product, should therefore be protected in order to have further growth of tourism and economic development in the future.
 This is particularly true with regard to tourism based on the natural environment as well as on historical-cultural heritage.
 Sustainable tourism has three interconnected aspects: environmental, socio-cultural, and economic.
 India has a vast tourism potential ranging from Himalayas, beaches of Goa and Kerala, Spiritual places, Buddhist places and many more.
 But this vast potential has been untapped for many reasons like cleanliness, safety and security, hospitality, language problem, country image, E-services, social awareness campaigns etc. If all these issues are addressed properly manner, then the tourism industry will of great help increasing revenue and GDP of the country.

-Till 19th century, Tourism in Himachal Pradesh, state of north India, was restricted only to a limited movement of pilgrims to a few spiritual destinations in around the hills.
+Till 19th century, Tourism in Himachal Pradesh was restricted only to a limited movement of pilgrims to a few spiritual destinations in around the hills.
 Tourism activity received a shot in the arm when British declared Shimla "The Summer Capital of India" in 1864.
 Post-independence, more investment in the infrastructure sector led to opening up of Tourism in the State.
-However, the biggest boost to tourism occurred in the mid-80s and 90s. (http://www.drisshyaholidays.com/domestic.htm).
+However, the biggest boost to tourism occurred in the mid 80s and 90s.
 While traditionally Himachal was known as a summer destination, the State Government has taken special efforts to break the seasonality factor and has developed diversified tourism products to attract tourists in other seasons too.
-Now the state of Himachal is known as "A Destination or All Seasons and All Reasons".
-In fact, the State Government has laid a special focus on the development of activity-based tourism and opening up of new sub destinations (http://www.himachaltourism.org/history-of-himachal.html).
+Now the state of Himachal is known as "A Destination for All Seasons and All Reasons".
+In fact, the State Government has laid a special focus on the development of activity-based tourism and opening up of new sub destinations.
 To promote tourism in the countryside and to unexplored areas, appropriate infrastructure is being developed within available resources.
 By focusing on quality tourists, the State aims at promoting sustainable tourism and encouraging private sector to develop tourism related infrastructure in the State without disturbing the existing ecology and environment.